Why Babies Refuse Bottles

 How to Get My Baby To Take a Bottle

 If your baby refuses to take a bottle, you’re not alone.
-Bottle refusal is one of the most common—and most frustrating—feeding challenges for parents.
+Bottle refusal is one of the most common—and most frustrating—early feeding challenges for parents.
 Whether you’re returning to work, sharing feeding duties, or simply want more flexibility, watching your baby reject the bottle can feel overwhelming.

 What is Bottle Refusal?